distarla/FrontEnd-Project/README.md

 On rendering the home page, a success alert with the logged user's details appears, along with the calendar.
 The displayed calendar allows users to quickly and visually see and access the scheduled dates and the event details.
-This calendar is a component created with the react fullcalendar library.
+This calendar is a component created with the react @fullcalendar library.
 It offers different views and the below options are available in all of them, except adding event by clicking date, which is only available in the Month View.
-For the events' data, mockAPI was used.
+For the events' data, MockAPI was used.
 The events were accessed through the access point "https://62c2f855ff594c65676aea91.mockapi.io/api/v1/Events" and shared with the calendar.
 All the other HTTP requests use the same endpoint with the :id parameter, if necessary.

 2.1.1.
 Show Event